 4. Go to Phases/3-aminoquinoline to find the Pawley controls.
 Check the Do Pawley refinement box and enter the d-spacing (1.8133) into the Pawley dmin box.

 When done the General tab should look like

-Do Set All and then OK; the desired data set will be added to this phase for analysis.
+Select either choice; the desired data set will be added to this phase for analysis.
 The data tab now shows the new data set.